What is a Commercial Use Authorization (CUA)?

 A commercial tour or service consists of one or more persons traveling on an itinerary that has been packaged, priced, or sold for leisure/recreational purposes by an organization that realizes financial gain through the provision of the service.

 Yes.
-Public Law 105-391, Section 418, requires the National Park Service (NPS) to collect a reasonable fee for commercial use authorizations (CUAs) at an amount at least sufficient to recover the NPS' costs in administering and managing the CUAs.
-The fee rates may be reviewed and revised annually in accordance with RM 48B guidelines.
-The fee for the 2017 CUA term will be the same as the previous term, and based upon the number of vessels, vehicles, captains, and drivers included on the authorization.
-Below is a rate schedule for your reference.
+Public Law 105-391, Section 418, requires the National Park Service to collect a reasonable fee for commercial use authorizations at an amount at least sufficient to recover the NPS' costs in administering and managing the CUAs.
+The fee rates may be reviewed and revised annually in accordance with the agency's Reference Manual 48B (RM 48B).
+The CUA fee is based upon the number of vessels, vehicles, captains, and drivers included on the authorization, as follows:

 |Fee||Number of Vessels, Captains and Drivers|